Another 17 Coronavirus Deaths, 165 More Cases Confirmed in Mass.

-There are an additional 79 probable cases listed in the department's daily COVID-19 report for Tuesday, adding to a total of 6,812 probable cases that have not yet been confirmed.
-The report also listed no deaths among the probable cases -- there have been 219 in the state.
+There are an additional 95 probable cases listed in the department's daily COVID-19 report for Tuesday, adding to a total of 6,907 probable cases that have not yet been confirmed.
+The report listed no deaths among the probable cases -- there have been 219 in the state.

 Get the latest news on COVID-19 delivered to you.
 Click here to sign up for our coronavirus newsletter.